pawelgrzybek/pawelgrzybek.com/content/posts/2022-04-04-whats-new-in-ecmascript-2022.md

 ## Error Cause

 [This propoasal](https://github.com/tc39/proposal-error-cause) lets us define the reason of abnormality in the `cause` propery in an `Error()` constructor.
-This can be helpful to diagnose unexpected exceptions especially when the exception occured inside depply nested method.
+This can be helpful to diagnose unexpected exceptions especially when the exception occured inside a deeply nested method.

 ```js
 async function fetchProfile() {